kokoras88/rails-vite-templates/README.md

 ⚠️ The following templates have been made for Rails 7.

-## Rails full-stack + Turbo Stimulus
+## Rails Full-Stack

-Get a minimal rails app ready to be deployed on Heroku with Bootstrap, Simple form and debugging gems.
+Get a Rails app ready to be deployed on Heroku with Stimulus, SCSS and Vite's HMR for development.

 ```bash
 rails new \